Viator Reservation System API (1.0)

 Real-time Availability API

-3. The traveler proceeds to the checkout
+1. Checkout: When the traveler proceeds to the checkout process.

 Request Body schema: